 Credits for taught courses shall be awarded subject to the fulfilment of required conditions.
-The minimum requirements for the award of credits are set out in the Code of Assessment at 16.40 - 16.44 in the University Fees and General Information for Students chapter of the University Calendar.
+The minimum requirements for the award of credits are set out in the Code of Assessment at \$16.40 - \$16.44 in the 'University Fees and General Information for Students' section of the University Calendar.

-A candidate must achieve a Grade C or better in all course components in each year in order to progress to a further year of study or research.
+A candidate must achieve a grade C or better in all course components in each year in order to progress to a further year of study or research.